-Fourteen members of the club are facing a combination of racketeering, conspiracy, assault and attempted assault charges.
+Fourteen members of the club were charged with a combination of racketeering, conspiracy, assault and attempted assault charges.

 The Thug Riders are accused of participating in violent crimes in Dayton, Huber Heights, Harrison Twp., Springfield, Logan County, London, Ohio, and Lexington, Kentucky.